-Physical key control is the responsibility of the Chief Operations Director or his/her designee, and the Business Office maintains keys to all residential units.
+Physical key control is the responsibility of the Business Office.
 Keys will be given upon lease signing and payment of the housing deposit.
 Residents are responsible for their keys.
 Students should never lend keys to anyone.
 If a key is lost, the resident should report the lost key to the Business Office immediately.

 Failure to return a key, or a lost key, will result in a \$200.00 charge.